KasparEtter/ef1p/pages/email/email.md

 <figcaption markdown="span">

-Insert the appropriate `Domain` and use `0 0 0 .` for all the services which are not supported by your email service provider.
+Insert the appropriate `Domain` and use `0 0 0 .` for all the services which are not supported by your mailbox provider.

 </figcaption>
 </figure>